Adjudication Matters – September 2019Print publication

 In Corebuild Ltd v Cleaver and another EWHC 2170 (TCC), the Technology & Construction Court (TCC) declined to enforce an adjudicator’s decision due to the adjudicator deciding a dispute based upon a point which had not been argued in submissions by either party.

-Mr Cleaver and Ms Osmolaska (Cleaver) engaged Corebuild Limited (Corebuild) under a JCT Intermediate with Contactor’s Design 2016 contract to design and construct extension works to a residential property in London (the Contract).
+Mr Cleaver and Ms Osmolaska (Cleaver) engaged Corebuild Limited (Corebuild) under a JCT Intermediate with Contractor’s Design 2016 contract to design and construct extension works to a residential property in London (the Contract).

 During the course of the works, the contract administrator issued a letter to Corebuild advising that he considered Corebuild to be in contractual default for failing to proceed regularly and diligently with the works.
 Following a period of 14 days, the contract administrator advised Cleaver that the specified default had continued and Cleaver subsequently terminated Corebuild’s employment under the Contract.